Your product feed optimization will be the most important factor in your success with Google Shopping.

 As you prepare to enter your products into your store, think about getting your products to show up for the right search, getting your customers’ attention, and getting them to click.

-The 8 Most Important Factors for a Successful Google Shopping Feed
+8 Important Factors for Google Shopping Feed Optimization

 A strong product title will have an exponential effect on your ecommerce site traffic.
 Your product title needs to be accurate, descriptive, and search engine friendly so that Google matches your ads with the right search queries.